Ecology

 Geology

-Softer rock, like sandstone, erodes easily.
-Over long periods of time rockpools, crevices, hollows, cracks and boulders form that become habitats for animals and plants to live.
+The softer rock, like sandstone, erodes easily, forming rockpools, crevices, hollows, cracks and boulders that become habitats for plants and animals.

-Harder rock forms flat areas, large and small, where many animals feed during high tide and low tide.
+Harder rock forms flat areas where many animals feed during high tide and low tide.

 Exposure to waves